phoenixframework/phoenix_guides/deployment/I_exrm_releases.md

 -rw-rw-r-- 1 sashaafm sashaafm      430 Mar  1 10:29 vm.args
 ```

 If you check the contents of the `sys.config` file, we'll see all the variables our application needs to run properly.
-Configurations for external applications will also be stored here and you may check this file to see if the release was generated with the proper keys and values (notice the `port` field and its value).
+Configurations for external applications will also be stored here and you may check this file to see if the release was generated with the proper keys and values (notice the `port` field and its value as well as our application's database production configurations).

 ```console
 $ cat rel/hello_phoenix/releases/0.0.1/sys.config